realmcu/HoneyGUI/doc/source/widgets/index.rst

 `grid`_             Display widgets set in a grid view(Evenly layout vertically and horizontally) `cube`_             Display a cube
 `card`_             Display a 3d card set
+`curtain`_          Slide to extend and retract curtains `curtainview`_      Slide to extend and retract curtains `perspective`_      Slide to extend and retract curtains
 ==================  ==================

 .. _screen: gui_screen.html